hjanime/SPADEVizR/README.md

 *In this representation, six clusters (20, 23, 7, 50, 31, 15) has been identified as differentially abundant clusters, that is to say with a fold-change greater than 2 for the selected samples with a p-value < 0.05.*

 ## <a name="stat_function_identifyCC"/> 4.3 Identification of Correlated Clusters
 The `identifyCC()` function identifies clusters correlated with an additional phenotypical variable.
+These clusters are identified using a Pearson or Spearman correlation.
 The `identifyCC()` function returns a `CC` object which can be plotted.

 The `identifyCC()` function takes as parameter: a `Results` or `SPADEResults` object and a named numeric vector `variable` specifying the expression values of the external biological variable.
 This named vector must provide the correspondence between samples (in names) and the expression values (`NA` to exclude this sample from analysis).